metisjs/metis-ui/src/components/layout/index.en-US.md

 ---
 title: Layout
+description: Handling the overall layout of a page.
 group:
   title: Layout
   order: 1
 ---

-Handling the overall layout of a page.

 ## Specification